 - The required courses that must be completed in second year are Administrative Law, Ethical Lawyering, Civil Procedure, Evidence, and Negotiation.
 Two sections of Administrative Law, Evidence and Ethical Lawyering are offered in the Fall term, and one section of each is offered in the Winter term.
 Civil Procedure (3 sections) is scheduled in the Winter term.
-Negotiation is a 3-week block course in January. - Students who are waitlisted for a mandatory course MUST ensure they enroll in another section of that course as 2L courses must be completed in 2L. - The only required course that must be completed in third year is Law 602: Advocacy (3-week block course in January).
-Students must register in one of the sections (Civil Trials or Criminal Trials) at the time enrollment opens on Tuesday, June 20th.
-Students who have not registered by 4:00 pm on Friday, July 7th will be automatically assigned to either the Civil or Criminal sections depending on the number of students registered in each section.
-Students are not permitted to move sections after this date without the approval of the Course Director and the Assistant Dean, Student Services.
+Negotiation is a 3-week block course in January. - If students are waitlisted for a winter section of a mandatory course but are not able to enroll prior to the fall add/drop deadline, they MUST ensure they enroll in a fall section of that course as 2L courses must be completed in 2L. - The only required course that must be completed in third year is Law 602: Advocacy (3-week block course in January).
+Students must register in one of the sections (Civil Trials or Criminal Trials) at the time enrollment opens on Tuesday, June 17th.
+Students who have not registered by 4:00 pm on Friday, July 18th will be automatically assigned to either the Civil or Criminal sections depending on the number of students registered in each section.
+Students are not permitted to move sections after this date without the approval of the Course Director and the Head of Student Services.
 See Law 602: Advocacy Course Information on the website. - Registration in required courses is on a first-come/first-serve basis, and all sections are capped for pedagogical or seating capacity reasons.
-If a particular time, term or professor is a priority to you, make registration in that course a priority because we will not be lifting enrollment caps even where there is a significant wait list. - In order to graduate with a JD from the University of Calgary, you must also satisfy the following requirements: - "Upper Year Writing Requirement".
+If a particular time, term or professor is a priority to you, make registration in that course a priority because we will not be lifting enrollment caps even where there is a significant wait list. - In order to graduate with a JD from the University of Calgary, you must also satisfy the following requirements:

+- "Upper Year Writing Requirement".
 For detailed information, see Upper Year Writing Requirement.
-Students must complete and submit a Written Declaration (Upper Year Writing Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied.
+Students must complete and submit a Written Declaration (Upper Year Writing Requirement) to the Head of Student Services confirming that the requirement has been satisfied. - "International Requirement".
+For detailed information, see International

-- "International Requirement".
-For detailed information, see International Requirement.
-Students must complete and submit a Written Declaration (International Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied. - O "Theoretical Perspectives Requirement".
+Requirement.
+Students must complete and submit a Written Declaration

+(International Requirement) to the Head of Student Services confirming that the requirement has been satisfied. - O "Theoretical Perspectives Requirement".
 For detailed information, see Theoretical Perspectives Requirement.
-Students must complete and submit a Written Declaration (Theoretical Perspectives) to the Assistant Dean, Student Services confirming that the requirement has been satisfied.
+Students must complete and submit a Written Declaration (Theoretical Perspectives) to the Head of Student Services confirming that the requirement has been satisfied.
 Note that theoretical perspective courses are capped for pedagogical or seating capacity reasons, so if taking one of these courses is a priority for you, make registration in that course a priority.